 - Ambiguous Gender: The caterpillar who first seems to sing with a deep voice, which is later revealed to be a gag because it was underground and its voice was echoing through the tunnel, because once it emerges, its voice is very high-pitched and falsetto.
 However, during its Transformation Sequence, it again sings in a deep bass, though its mouth is never shown to move in sync with the words so its questionable whether the caterpillar is even singing the song at this point.
 However since when it finishes its metamorphosis and emerges as a very sexy latina butterfly, this could be a case of female all along or a Gender Bender, in which case it is most certainly an Attractive Bent-Gender.

 - Breaking the Fourth Wall: At the end of the short, the narrator either sneezes because of hay fever (just like Pluto) or because he has caught a cold from the bad weather.
+Or, it could from his nose being clogged, as his voice throughout the episode sounds nasal.

 - Butterfly of Transformation: Quite literally, and to an extent, its use symbolizes the return of life after winter.